SS Aberdeen (1881): British service (1882–1906)

-Turkish service (1906–1915)
+Ottoman service (1906–1915)

-In 1906, she was sold to the Turkish government and renamed SS Halep.
+In 1906, the Ottoman government acquired Aberdeen and renamed her Halep.
 She was employed as a troopship and a ferry on the Black Sea.
 During the Gallipoli campaign of World War I, she was refitted into a hospital ship, assigned to the Hilal-i Ahmer (Ottoman Turkish for Red Crescent) to transport wounded soldiers to the Selimiye Barracks in Istanbul, which was converted into a military hospital.